Atomis14/esp-dhs-server/README.md

 `openssl req -new -out server.csr -key server.key`
 5. use CA key to verify and sign the server certificate -> this creates the server.crt file
 `openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.crt -days 360`
 6. copy the following files to a folder under the mosquitto folder: `ca.crt`, `server.crt`, `server.key`
+(the mosquitto folder is under `/opt/homebrew/Cellar/mosquitto/2.0.18/etc/mosquitto`)
 7. copy `ca.crt` to the server (i.e. this python application) and the client (i.e. the ESP32)
 8. edit mosquitto.conf file
   • change `listener 1883` to `listener 8883`